domo-domino-desu/toc-20260824-zh/README.md

 ## Bug reports

 As with any large project, there will be errors.
 I greatly appreciate bug reports.
 Reach me via the contact link on the home page.

 ## Source

 This is made with LaTeX and related programs.
-To compile the source files, see INSTALL.
+To compile the source files you can see INSTALL.
 But really, just use the supplied PDF.

 ## History